-Beyond just sharing in a common purpose and developing smart plans to achieve our goals, First Credit Union recognizes that a fair and equitable compensation program is important in order to attract and retain individuals with the skills and abilities required to carry out its objectives.
-The First Credit Union compensation program, which reflects internal equity, external competitiveness, and individual contribution, is designed to include an appropriate balance of cash compensation and a wide range of benefits.
+Beyond just sharing in a common purpose and developing smart plans to achieve our goals, First Credit Union (FCU) recognizes that a fair and equitable compensation program is essential to attract, retain, and motivate individuals with the skills and abilities required to carry out its objectives.
+The FCU compensation program, reflects internal equity, external competitiveness, individual contribution, and adherence to principles of pay transparency and equity.
+This program includes an appropriate balance of cash compensation, pay-for-performance incentives, and a comprehensive range of benefits.